jefmathiot/roxanne/README.md

 #### Jenkins

-Use the `Roxanne::Jenkins::Consumer`, available options:
+Use the `Roxanne::Jenkins::Consumer` class.
+Available options:

 * **host**: the Jenkins host name or IP address
 * **port**: the TCP port the Jenkins service can be reached on